CenikLab/TACC-Examples/lonestar5/README.md

 1. Prior to running a session or job, load the TACC module required for large memory usage: ```module load TACC-largemem`.

-2. Add a new directive in your slurm job script or pass a command line parameter to indicate usage of the large memory nodes. ```#SBATCH -p largemem512GB``` can be added to the directives in a slurm job script, or pass the following command line parameter to the sbatch or idev call: ```-p largemem512GB```.
+2. Add a new directive in your slurm job script or pass a command line parameter to indicate usage of a large memory node. ```#SBATCH -p largemem512GB``` can be added to the directives in a slurm job script, or pass the following command line parameter to the sbatch or idev call: ```-p largemem512GB```.

-3. When finished running on a large memory node, re-configure the node type to run on by executing ```module load TACC```.
+3. When finished running on a large memory node, re-configure to default settings by executing ```module load TACC```.

-Note if running a MPI job, the user must load the impi-largemem TACC module prior to submitting the job.
+Note if running a MPI job, the user must also load the impi-largemem TACC module prior to submitting the job.